White Clover Establishment and Management Guide (B 1251)Download PDF

 |Table 1.
 Approximate nutrient content (% dry matter) of some common grass and clover pasture plants.
 (Hoveland, 2000)|

 The high total digestible nutrient (TDN) and crude protein content of white clover can increase animal performance on pasture simply due to increased nutrient density.
 In addition, the higher level of magnesium in clovers decreases the potential risk of grass tetany in the spring months.
-The majority of tall fescue in Georgia is infected with a toxin-producing fungus that diminishes animal performance (see UGA Cooperative Extension publication titled Novel Endophyte Infected Tall Fescue).
-White clover interseeded into toxic tall fescue pastures can reduce intake of these toxins.
-Animals selectively graze the clover, thereby reducing consumption of the toxic grass.
+The majority of tall fescue in Georgia is infected with a toxin-producing fungus that diminishes animal performance (see UGA Cooperative Extension publication Circular 861: Novel Endophyte-Infected Tall Fescue).
+White clover interseeded into toxic tall fescue pastures can reduce intake of these toxins and improve animal performance.
+Animals will selectively graze the clover, thereby reducing consumption of the toxic grass.
 This, in combination with the improved diet quality of the clover, greatly improves performance of animals grazing toxic tall fescue (Table 2).

 |Table 2.
 Beef steer performance as affected by white clover in endophyte-infected tall fescue.
 (Hoveland et al., 1981)|